mauricelambert/WebScripts/docs/Security_Considerations.md

 The *WebScripts Server* use `HTTP Cookies` for *session*.
 The session are generated with `secrets.token_hex(64)`.
 The cookie is set with this HTTP header: `Set-Cookie: SessionID=<user id>:<64 random byte hexadecimal>; Path=/; SameSite=Strict; Max-Age=3600; Secure; HttpOnly`.
-Sessions can be used with only one IP address and expire after one hours.
+Sessions can be used with only one IP address and expire after one hours and there is an IP spoofing protection.

 ### CSRF token